ibm-cloud-docs/appid/cd-users.md

   </tr>
   <tr>
     <td>Last Login</td>
     <td>The time stamp of the last time that the user logged in to your application.
 Note: If you added your user through the dashboard, the login is blank until the user themselves signs in to your app.
-When sign-in occurs, they also become an App ID user.</td>
+When sign-in occurs, they also become an {{site.data.keyword.appid_short_notm}} user.</td>
   </tr>
   <tr>
     <td>ID</td>